SeanHershey/PortfolioBackend/README.md

 # PortfolioBackend
-The backend for a dynamic website built with React showcasing my software development projects.
+The backend for a website built with React showcasing my software development projects.